 I grew up in Southern California, where the change of seasons doesn’t happen.
 In fact, this week as the temperatures drop here in New England, LA is experiencing a heat wave.
 I’m not sure I’ll ever get used to the winters out here, but fall…..I could always use a bit more fall.
 Mother Nature shows up to fall with all her splendor: perfect weather, gorgeous foliage, and yummy local fall produce.
+I had never been apple picking until I moved to New England!
 What a treat to be able to pick your own apples and take them home to bake.

 Wishing you a sweet and healthy New Year.
 May it be a year full of revealed goodness and peace for all.